avijit9/Intro-to-Deep-Learning/README.md

 - **Convolutional-Neural-Network-Pytorch.ipynb:** In this notebook, we'll implement a convolutional neural network (CNN) for digit classification.
 We'll be using the MNIST dataset as used in the previous assignment.

 - **Transfer-Learning-Pytorch.ipynb:** In this notebook, we'll see how to use pretrained weights to finetune your model on your dataset.
+Basically, we will load pretrained weights to the Resnet18 model which is trained on the Imagenet dataset, and finetune to classify between ants and bees.